 Whistler Blackcomb, British Columbia

-Thanksgiving has already come and gone in Canada when Americans get around to it, but Whistler Blackcomb in British Columbia has you covered.
-Enjoy traditional Thanksgiving dining, all-weather activities, family-friendly entertainment, and shopping on the Village Stroll.
-The resort plans to be open for skiing and riding over Thanksgiving weekend.
-Look for a fine dining Thanksgiving dinner at Araxi’s Restaurant and Oyster Bar, while the Braidwood Tavern serves up brunch, lunch, dinner, and turkey to go.
+Thanksgiving has already come and gone in Canada when Americans get around to it, but Whistler Blackcomb in British Columbia has you covered as it plans to open for skiing and riding just before Thanksgiving.
+Enjoy traditional Thanksgiving dining, a plethora of activities, family-friendly entertainment, and shopping on the Village Stroll.
+For a fine dining Thanksgiving dinner at its best, make your reservations at Araxi’s Restaurant and Oyster Bar.
+Elsewhere, the Braidwood Tavern serves up brunch, lunch, dinner, and turkey to go.

 » View Whistler Blackcomb Lodging Options